nilaymaj/git-playground/README.md

 View the app at [localhost:3000](http://localhost:3000).

+### Contributing

+If you're interested in this project, feel free to fork it and continue building.
+The code is well-documented with quite a lot of comments.
+In addition, you'll find a basic overview of the Git internals at `src/simulator/git-repository/README.md`, which with some help from external resources, should give you a good start.

+I've implemented all data structures and classes in the immutable style - if you're not familiar, read a bit about it.
+It may feel limiting at first but you'll quickly realise the ease of working with immutable objects.

-The codebase also contains tests for the Git shim.
-Helpful if, by any chance, you are looking to contribute.
+The codebase also contains tests for the Git "simulator".
 Run `yarn test` to run the tests.
 The tests are written in `*.test.ts` files located near the relevant parts of code.
+The `checkout` and `reset` commands don't have tests right now.

 ### Missing stuff